 This distribution may include materials developed by third parties.
 Third-party URLs are also referenced in this document.
 UnboundID is not responsible for the availability of third-party web sites mentioned in this document.
 UnboundID does not endorse and is not responsible or liable for any content, advertising, products, or other materials that are available on or through such sites or resources.
 UnboundID will not be responsible or liable for any actual or alleged damage or loss caused or alleged to be caused by or in connection with use of or reliance on any such content, goods, or services that are available on or through such sites or resources.
-"UnboundID" is a registered trademark of UnboundID Corporation.
-UNIX is a registered trademark in the United States and other countries, licenses exclusively through The Open Group.
-All other registered and unregistered trademarks in this document are the sole property of their respective owners.
+UnboundID and the UnboundID Logo are trademarks or registered trademarks of UnboundID Corp. in the United States and foreign countries.
+All other marks referenced are those of their respective owners.